why make this recipe

 Directions :

-1️⃣ In a large bowl, combine warm water and sugar.
-Sprinkle yeast on top and let sit 5–10 minutes until foamy.
+- Activate the yeast by mixing warm water and sugar in a bowl; sprinkle yeast on top and let sit for 5–10 minutes until foamy.

-2️⃣ Stir in olive oil, garlic, herbs, salt, and 2½ cups of flour.
-Mix until a soft, shaggy dough forms.
-Gradually add remaining flour as needed.
+- Stir in olive oil, minced garlic, herbs, salt, and 2½ cups of flour until a soft dough forms; add more flour as needed.

 how to serve Garlic Herb Braided Bread